Deep red wrinkled 7 Pot Barrackpore peppers with a split pod and black handling gloves

 Days to maturity runs 90-120 days from transplant.
 Pods ripen from green to red, and heat intensity typically peaks at full red ripeness.
 The plants can reach 3-4 feet tall in good conditions.

-For a full planting schedule, the pepper growing calendar covers timing across different climate zones.
+For a full planting schedule, the seasonal pepper growing calendar covers timing across different climate zones.
 Compared to varieties known for vigorous growth in cooler conditions, the Barrackpore wants warmth - it's a true tropical.

 Handling & Safety